TradeSkillMaster/LibTSMCore/Docs/features.md

 end
 ```

+## Internal Modules / Classes

+Modules and classes within a component can be defined as internal via the `:InitInternal()` and
+`:DefineInternalClassType()` APis respectively.
+This ensures they cannot be included outside of the
+current component, and is useful to prevent leaking internal implementation APIs to other
+components.

 ## Component APIs

 Components provide a set of APIs which may be called within the modules to provide some baseline